 Face them

 Face the person when speaking.
 Those suffering from hearing loss will begin to lip read more so than those who have better hearing.
-We all lip read to some degree, but for those with hearing loss, it is important for them to see your lips so that they can follow conversations easier.
+We all lip-read to some degree, but for those with hearing loss, it is important for them to see your lips to follow conversations easier.

-During the holidays, there are also much larger social gatherings than usual, so facing them during conversations is as much a mental cue to focus on you, as it is for them to lip read and follow your conversation.
+The holiday season also means there are much larger social gatherings than usual, so facing them during conversations is as much a mental cue to focus on you, as it is for them to lip-read and follow your conversation.

 Speak clearly